Dr. Nathan is not currently accepting new patients.

 - A court order is issued requiring Dr. Nathan to turn over records.

-Except for the first three instances, which involve the patient’s implied or explicit consent, these situations rarely arise in Dr. Nathan’s practice, and he would try to discuss any such issue with the patient before contacting a third party.
+Except for the first three instances, which involve the patient’s implied or explicit consent, these situations rarely, if ever, arise in Dr. Nathan’s practice.

 Unless other arrangements are made, payment is due for each appointment at the time it is held.
 Dr. Nathan can accept payment via check, Visa and MasterCard.